 On March 21st, a conference on gender harmony of the 65th session of the Commission on the Status of Women (csw65) was co-sponsored by the World Women Organization (WWO) and African Views Organization (AVO).

-The Secretary-General of WWO Lady Angela R. M. pointed out that gender equality has been used as a political tool by some countries, which has exacerbated the challenge of the legislature.
+The Secretary-General of WWO Lady Angela R pointed out that gender equality has been used as a political tool by some countries, which has exacerbated the challenge of the legislature.
 Currently, realizing gender harmony still has a long way to go.
 WWO insists on gender harmony as the general tone for adhering to stability while promoting gender harmony as the cornerstone of a harmonious society to focus on human security and peace and to realize a harmonious society.

-The WWO is an intergovernmental organization that focuses mainly on achieving Gender Harmony as its flagship program.
+The WWO is an international organization that focuses mainly on achieving Gender Harmony as its flagship program.
 The World Women Organization (WWO) was founded on the belief that women’s overall development is the cornerstone of a peaceful, dignified, and equitable future for all humankind.
 As an intergovernmental organization, the WWO works with governments, NGOs, civil societies, academia, and businesses to achieve the highest standards of women’s overall development worldwide.

 African Views is an international organization in Special Consultative Status with the United Nations Economic and Social Council with a focus on the wellbeing of Society by promoting cultural sustainability and cultural harmony through social research, community assessment, resource mapping, and project development.